anshif14/petzify/DOCTOR_SCHEMA.md

 ### 1. admin

-This collection stores user accounts including those with the "doctor" role.
+This collection stores basic user accounts including those with the "doctor" role.

 **Document Structure:**
 ```